geopm/geopm/service/docs/source/geopm.7.rst

   :doc:`geopm_pio_msr(7) <geopm_pio_msr.7>` for more details.
 ``GEOPM_CTL_LOCAL``
   Disable communication between controllers running on different compute nodes and produce one report file per host.
+Enabled by default when MPI is not compiled into the GEOPM Runtime.
 See the ``--geopm-ctl-local`` :ref:`option description <geopm-ctl-local option>` in :doc:`geopmlaunch(1) <geopmlaunch.1>` for details.